tsauvajon/portfolio/README.md

 ## Commonly used tools

-I usually omitted the use of common tools in the projects description not to clutter the page.
+I omitted to mention the use of common tools in the projects short description not to clutter the page.
-Commonly used tools in these repositories that I'm confident using (not including the ones I use professionally):
+Commonly used tools in these repositories that I'm confident using (not including the ones I use only commercially):
 - Databases:
   - PostgreSQL
   - MySQL